 This flexibility in how digital content is created and presented means increased operational efficiencies through fast content delivery and complete control of where content is published.

 At Brightspot, we believe in front-end freedom of choice—to be able to choose the architecture that best suits each individual organization’s unique needs.
-That’s why we’ve designed our Brightspot Content Business Platform to operate as a traditional, decoupled, headless or hybrid CMS solution.
+That’s why we’ve designed the Brightspot CMS to operate as a traditional, decoupled, headless or hybrid CMS solution.

 Success starts with data